phishanatomy/Browser-Guard/README.md

 You can also clone the repository, build the TypeScript files yourself, and install the extension using the `/src` directory in your repository.

 ## Privacy
 Browser Guard takes your privacy seriously.
-No data is collected by Browser Guard at any point, an no connections are ever made to any remote servers.
+No data is collected by Browser Guard at any point, and no connections are ever made to any remote servers.